smartgov-liris/SmartGovLezModel/README.md

 To import the project in the Eclipse Java IDE :

 `File` -> `Import...` -> `Gradle` -> `Existing Gradle Project` ->  select the `SmartGovLezModel` folder -> `Finish`<Paste>

+## Learning modules

+The `PoliticRun` task of the project is using python libraries to learn relevant policies.
+To launch this task, it is necessary to have :
+- Python
+- Tensorflow
+- Keras

 # Contacts